mstivali/VendingMachine/README.md

 Solution:

-Required tools:
+# VendingMachine

+Software Requirements:

-1) nodeJS and npm
+-Latest versions of nodeJS and npm

-2) bower cli

-3) grunt cli

-# vending-machine
+To run product, run the following:

+$ cd Vending Machine
+$ ./install.sh

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.